alexandreborges/malwoverview/README.md

       This version:

-            * Two small bugs (typos) in the functions for Polywarm downloading and Android package checking have been fixed.
+            * Two small bugs (typos) in the functions for Polyswarm downloading and Android package checking have been fixed.
             * An unnecessary and dead code has been removed.
             * Several typos in the README.md and in the help have been corrected.